damionx7/Zettel-Notes-Documentation/docs/repository/index.md

 <img src="/assets/img/repository-property-default-text-1.webp" alt="Default Text" width="250"/>

+!!! tip

+    When using templates, you will have to add `$default-text$` variable at start of template to add repository default text in the note file.

 ### 3. Date Format

 It contains [date time format](https://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html) which will be replaced with the present date and time when creating new note.